eu-digital-identity-wallet/av-doc-technical-specification/docs/annexes/annex-4/annex-4-av-profile.md

 uses the simpler `redirect_uri` scheme.
 An alternative could be the use of `x509_san_dns` together with the Web PKI, however, any malicious entity can obtain a valid Web PKI certificate.
-- HAIP uses DCQL.
-The Proof of Age attestation is a simple attestation containing a limited set of attributes.
-Requests for such attestations (even with basic attribute filtering) can be easily handled using comma separated scopes.
-For this reason the Age Verification solution does not use DCQL.

 #### OpenID for Verifiable Presentations over W3C Digital Credentials API
 - HAIP requires support for signed requests to enable RP authentication through mechanisms beyond the Web PKI.
 This is not a requirement for the Age Verification solution; therefore, unsigned requests are used instead.
 - HAIP requires encrypted responses, using the response mode `dc_api.jwt`.
 The Age Verification solution relies on the security of TLS and assumes that the operating system and the browser are trusted.
 For this reason unencrypted responses are used.
-- HAIP requires the use of DCQL.
-The Age Verification solution relies on scopes as discussed in the previous section.

 ## A.4.10 Examples